mensae/proverbit-bench/README.md

 - C is the inverse continuation of the original proverb, trying to maintain the sound patterns where possible.
 - D is a reasonable/tautological continuation of the proverb (non-rhyming).

-Considering for instance the proveb `A buon intenditore, poche parole` (which litteraly translates as "to a wise man, a few words") the prompt provided to the LLMs is the following (originally in Italian, here translated for readability between squared brackets):
+Considering for instance the proveb `A buon intenditore, poche parole` (which literally translates as "to a wise man, a few words") the prompt provided to the LLMs is the following (originally in Italian, here translated for readability between squared brackets):

 ```
 Complete the proverb exactly by choosing from the following options (which have no typing errors) indicating only the letter.